 His most visible work is what we know today as hyperlinks – highlighted, clickable links embedded in text and graphics.
-The hyperlinks were a natural application of his theory of direct manipulation, as were the touchscreen keyboards, now widely used in smartphones.
-He was an early researcher in the growing field of universal usability, which strives to provide equal representation of information to diverse populations.
+The hyperlinks were a natural application of his theory of direct manipulation, as were the small touchscreen keyboards, now used in billions of smartphones.
+Shneiderman’s information visualization research served as the basis for Spotfire, a highly successful commercial product.
+He was an early researcher in the growing field of universal usability, which strives to provide equal access to technology for diverse populations.

-His 1986 book: Designing the User Interface: Strategies for Effective Human-Computer Interaction, will appear in 6th edition in 2016.
-In recent years, Shneiderman has focused on improving information visualization in business, medical, and social media enterprises, leading to the commercial success of Spotfire and other projects such as treemaps, NodeXL (for network data), and EventFlow (for event sequences).
+His 1986 book, Designing the User Interface: Strategies for Effective Human-Computer Interaction, appeared in 6th edition in 2016.
+In recent years, Shneiderman has focused on improving information visualization in business, medical, and social media enterprises with projects such as treemaps, NodeXL (for network data), and EventFlow (for event sequences).

 “I’m a bit uncomfortable to include myself in this collection, but I’d be uncomfortable leaving myself out.
 The photos of me were often taken by the people who were wondering why I was taking their pictures – in the days before widespread use of cellphone cameras, taking candid photos was often seen with suspicion.
 My subjects wanted to take my photo, which I was happy enough to have, especially those that show me interacting with others.
 So I thank all those who have contributed to my own history album.” – Ben Shneiderman